 What angle are you taking?

 You may be brushing at the wrong angle!
-If you are holding your toothbrush at a 45 degree angle, then you are getting the most effective clean.
-This enables you to reach areas below and above your gum line more easily.
+If you are holding your toothbrush at a 45-degree angle, then you are getting the most effective clean.
+This enables you to easily reach areas below and above your gum line.

 Replace: How often do you replace your toothbrush?

 Those disappearing lines on your toothbrush are a great indicator for replacement.
-When you notice a diminishing line, it is probably time to replace.
+When you notice a diminishing line, it is probably time to replace it.
 You should be replacing your toothbrush or toothbrush head at least every three months.